-Further information is available in the School's Anti-bullying Policy and the Behaviour Management Policy.
-This Policy applies to bullying behaviour outside of the School of which the School becomes aware.
+Further information is available in the School's Anti Bullying Policy and the Behaviour Management Policy.
+These policies apply to bullying behaviour outside of the School of which the School becomes aware.

-All incidents of bullying behaviour must be reported to the Housemaster, Deputy Head Pastoral (DHP) and DSL.
-All reports, however minor, will be coordinated by the DHP and investigated by the Housemaster (unless the seriousness of the incident warrants an investigation by the DHP) to ensure that a potentially serious case does not develop.
-Parents will be informed by the Housemaster of such incidents.
+All incidents of bullying behaviour must be reported to the Houseparent, and DHP.
+All reports, however minor, will be coordinated by the DHP and investigated by the Houseparent (unless the seriousness of the incident warrants an investigation by the DHP) to ensure that a potentially serious case does not develop.
+Parents will be informed by the Houseparent of such incidents.